jwu29/maintainable-vibe-coding/manuscript/chapter07-github-setup.md

 ```

 **<ins>Windows:</ins>**
-1. In the search bar, search for the "Command Prompt" application and open it.
+1. In the search bar, search for the "Windows Powershell" application and open it.

 2. Verify that the package manager **WinGet** is installed on your computer.
 Type
 ```bash